alexander-rd/appxf/doc/TestStrategy.md

 behavior tests are combined with normal unit tests for the same module.

 \# TODO: file guideline should include the fixtures folder.
-\# TODO: guitest prefix is not consistent since actual meaning is "manual test".
-Prefix "manual" seems to to be the cleanest solution since the test context is already clear from the top-level folder. "mtest" or "mantest" would need more explanation while "manualtest" or "manual_test" would be too long.